relzwit/voice-changer/tf_is_this_thing.md

 Here is the AI explanation of the project:

+ystem Architecture

-he Architecture: "The Factory & The Lab"
+The Concept: "The Factory & The Lab"

-Think of this program as two distinct buildings connected by a pneumatic tube (the Network Socket).
+Think of this program as two distinct buildings connected by a pneumatic tube (the TCP Network Socket).

-    The Factory (C++): This is where the heavy lifting happens.
+    🏭 The Factory (C++): This is where the heavy lifting happens.
 It handles the raw materials (audio bytes) coming in and the finished product going out.
 It is built for speed and safety.
 It never stops moving.

-    The Lab (Python): This is where the magic happens.
+    🧪 The Lab (Python): This is where the magic happens.
 It is slower, but it is "smart."
 It takes a chunk of audio, studies it, reconstructs it, and sends it back.

 Phase 1: Initialization (The Setup)